-Retail UK incorporates the UK residential mortgage business, the Group's branch network in Northern Ireland (NI), the Group's business banking business in NI, the Northridge Finance motor and asset finance, vehicle leasing and fleet management business, as well as the financial services partnership and FX joint venture with the UK Post Office, and the financial services partnership with the AA.
-The Group also has a business banking business in Great Britain which is being run-down.
+Retail UK incorporates the UK residential mortgage business, the Group's branch network and business banking business in Northern Ireland, as well as asset finance and contract hire, incorporating Northridge Finance.
+It also includes the financial services partnership and FX joint venture with the UK Post Office.
+In December 2023,

+Retail UK announced the conclusion of its financial services partnership with the Automobile Association (the AA) and ceased the provision of unsecured personal loan products under the Bank of Ireland (UK) and UK Post Office brands.
 The Retail UK division includes the activities of Bank of Ireland (UK) plc, the Group's wholly owned UK licenced banking subsidiary.

-Corporate and Markets
+Corporate and Commercial